 Notes

-- Not all of the items listed will fit onto your board at once.
+- Extra items: Not all of the items listed will fit onto your board at once.
 Extra produce/crackers/nuts/cheeses that don't fit can be set aside to refill as needed.

-- I used a half sheet pan for my board (as shown in the photos), which is 13 inches by 18 inches.
+- Board size: I used a half sheet pan for my board (as shown in the photos), which is 13 inches by 18 inches.
 Any large wooden cutting board or sheet pan you have on hand will work well.
-Or, divide your items between two smaller pans/boards.
+You can also divide your items between two smaller pans/boards.

 My first time trying a charcuterie board and yours was the most attractive one that popped up in my search!
 Your post was great inspiration.
-It was hard for me not to use little bowls for everything and I ended up with โspacesโ, but overall I was pleased.
+It was hard for me not to use little bowls for everything and I ended up with “spaces”, but overall I was pleased.
 Seems like everything tastes better this way!

 Thank you Linda, so glad to hear you enjoyed the charcuterie board!